cosimwue/attrition/README.md

 # Attrition Warfare

-The attrition warfare project comes up with a bunch of methods for simulating the mathematical aspects of attrition warfare.
+The attrition warfare project comes up with a bunch of methods for simulating the mathematical aspects of attrition warfare in history.
 This project has been started in summer semester 18 by the participants of the conflict simulation course at the University of Wuerzburg.

 ### Documentation